kaizoku-oh/pn352-zephyr-driver/README.md

 - [x] Add code coverage CI using `codecov` + README badge

+- [ ] Design the dataflow (mermaid sequence diagram) for the exchange between the PN532 and the host controller

+- [ ] Implement the `get_firmware_version` functionality using I2C transport

 - [ ] Add the other relavant missing APIs to the driver